KevOrr/Classes/systems_security/assignment1/README.md

 If you are not familiar, before we had vim we had vi, and before vi we had punch cards.
 No, actually, there was this program called `ed` that was what was called a line editor.
-It essentially acted like a shell, but instead the commands being programs that carry out different tasks, it took commands that edit different parts of your file.
+It essentially acted like a shell, but instead of the commands being programs that carry out different tasks, it took commands that edit different parts of your file.
 However, it also has one very nice feature: It can execute arbitrary shell commands itself and print the result.
-Which means we can run say `bash` from inside of `ed` and have a root shell!
+Which means we can run, say, `bash` from inside of `ed` and have a root shell!

 [1] In actuality this depends on variables set in limits.h, but there are 131072 bytes available for args + environ on RHL8